blekhmanlab/rxivist/paper/figures.md

 ```

 #### Figure 1(inset): Total papers over time

+Query for fetching overall monthly submission numbers (not categorized); another column, `cumulative`, is required for the figure and was calculated in this case using Excel.

 ```sql
 SELECT EXTRACT(YEAR FROM posted)||'-'||lpad(EXTRACT(MONTH FROM posted)::text, 2, '0') AS month,
 	COUNT(id) AS submissions